1.0 Purpose and Scope

 The UQ Q-Fever Risk Management Guideline provides further information about the UQ risk groups and controls.

 The safe and effective vaccine (Q-VAX®) is the best way to prevent Q fever infection in those not already immune.
 Q-fever screening must be undertaken prior to Q-fever vaccination.
 Screening includes a serum antibody test and skin testing.
 Screening identifies those who should not be vaccinated to avoid side effects.
 Vaccination must be preceded by a negative blood and skin test performed by a specifically trained doctor.
-If a Q fever vaccination is required, it may take up to three weeks from the time of injection for immunity to come into effect.
+If a Q Fever vaccination is required, exposure in high-risk environments should be avoided until 15 days after vaccination to allow immunity to develop.
+See WorkSafe Qld.

 Q fever testing and vaccination is available through medical practices.
 Locate a Q fever vaccinator near you.